 Managing wildland fire in the NWT

-Under the right weather and forest fuel moisture conditions, the forests of the Northwest Territories (NWT), support high-intensity wildland fires that are virtually unstoppable.
-These fires are often naturally occurring, with the potential to spread quickly over great distances and to place people and community infrastructure at risk.
+Under the right weather and forest fuel moisture conditions, the forests of the Northwest Territories (NWT) support high-intensity wildland fires that are virtually unstoppable.
+These fires are often naturally occurring, with the potential to spread quickly over great distances and place people and community infrastructure at risk.

 In this environment and under these conditions, an organized approach to managing wildland fires is required.